-The accompanying Management's Discussion and Analysis as listed in the table of contents is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
+The accompanying Management's Discussion and Analysis presented on pages 3 through 20 of the Financial Section is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
+We have applied certain limited procedures which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

-Our audits were conducted for the purpose of forming an opinion on CRRA's basic financial statements.
-The combining financial statements as of and for the year ended June 30, 2005 listed in the table of contents are presented for purposes of additional analysis and are not a required part of the 2005 basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the 2005 financial statements and, in our opinion, is fairly stated in all material respects in relation to the 2005 financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The Introductory Section, the Supplementary Information presented on pages 45 through 51 of the Financial Section, and the Statistical Section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Supplementary Information presented on pages 45 through 51 of the Financial Section has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The Introductory Section and Statistical Section have not been subjected to the auditing procedures applied in the audits of the basic financial statements and, accordingly, we express no opinion on them.

-Carlin, Charant Rom, UP
+Carlin, Charrent Rosen, LLP